menu

 Overview

 Patriot is a tiny town located in the state of Indiana.
 With a population of 205 people and just one neighborhood, Patriot is the 466th largest community in Indiana.
-Much of the housing stock in Patriot was built prior to World War II, making it one of the older and more historic towns in the country.
+Patriot has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Patriot is generally considered to be a blue-collar town.
-39.47% of the Patriot workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Patriot is a town of sales and office workers, transportation and shipping workers, and service providers.
-There are especially a lot of people living in Patriot who work in office and administrative support (30.70%), food service (6.14%), and management occupations (6.14%).
+Patriot is a blue-collar town, with 51.06% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Patriot is a town of service providers, transportation and shipping workers, and construction workers and builders.
+There are especially a lot of people living in Patriot who work in food service (21.28%), management occupations (7.45%), and maintenance occupations (5.32%).

-Telecommuters are a relatively large percentage of the workforce: 29.82% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Patriot telecommute to their jobs.
+Overall, about 11.70% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle